-Thank you so much to Robert Wilson and Simon-Lisa Anderson, and reporter April McLennan, for this news story by the ABC.
+Thank you so much to Robert Wilson and Simone-Lisa Anderson, and reporter April McLennan, for this news story by the ABC.

 Chicken farmer Robert Wilson first noticed that his body was different at age 8, but had his first surgery just 3 days after he was born.
 This has left him with lifelong health issues: